 What you should know when searching for cable internet service by address:

-- This tends to be a pricey option, although you can save some money by bundling your services if you're subscribing to cable television as well.
+- This tends to be a pricey option, although you can save some money by bundling your services - such as with broadband internet providers Time Warner Cable or Comcast XFINITY - if you're subscribing to cable TV as well.
+Cable TV uses the same technology as cable internet.

-- Cable internet is susceptible to slowdowns during peak use times, typically between 4pm and 11pm and on weekends.
+- This broadband service is susceptible to slowdowns during peak use times, typically between 4pm and 11pm and on weekends.

-- Some cable internet companies offer free Wi-Fi hotspot access along with your internet subscription.
+- Some cable internet broadband service companies offer free Wi-Fi hotspot access along with your internet subscription.
 This is definitely a perk to keep in mind as you're evaluating internet providers by address.

 One of the main advantages of cable internet is that it provides a wide range of speed options.
 On the other hand, depending upon your location you may not find any cable internet providers in your results when you search for internet service by address.